fdel15/whiteboardingWednesdays/arrays_and_strings/definition.md

-##Define time complexity and space complexit in your own words
+##Define Array and String in your own words

+Array (in ruby) - Arrays are ordered, integer-indexed collections of any object.

+String (in ruby) - A String object holds and manipulates an arbitrary sequence of bytes, typically representing characters

 **WHY WE DO THIS:**